-Panel Meetings
+Category and Panel Meetings

-During the panel meeting at the end of the day, candidates who have received no more than two failing scores of which at least one is a 69 will be discussed.
-Only the panel chair will have access to the panel screen in the exam software and will share this screen through Webex[®].
+At the end of each day, after all exams are completed (including any requiring a recovery session), there are two examiner meetings: a category meeting and a panel meeting.
+At these meetings, only candidates who have received scores of 68 or 69 should be discussed.
+Only the chairs will have access to the category and panel screens in the exam software.
+They will share their screens with the other examiners through Webex[®].
 All examiners will have access to their scores and notes on the candidates to inform the discussion.

-After the last period of the day, the link at the top of your schedule will say "Join panel meeting."
-You can click this link and it will launch you into Webex[®] where the panel meeting is held.
+Category and panel meetings will be held in the Examiner Break Room.
+When you click on "Join Category Meeting" or "Join Panel Meeting" in your schedule, it will take you to the Break Room.
+There will be breakout sessions listed with the category number that you can choose to join.
+After category meetings are complete, the panel meeting breakout sessions will appear.
 For examiners with multiple panel meetings, a display of examiner names will indicate which panel meeting to go to first.
 If you are asked to attend multiple panels, please advise the first panel chair that you need to attend several panels so they can prioritize your discussion.